CraigComeOnThisNameCantBeTaken/ServiceEnforcer/README.md

 It is a common approach to usse dependency inversion to implement infrastructure concerns outside of a very general package.
 This is good design but how can we ensure that they *actually are* provided by the infrastructure layer?

+## Does this already exist?
+**ServiceProviderOptions.ValidateOnBuild should solve this?**

+Nope.
+Actually that just ensures the services that have been registered can be created when calling BuildServiceProvider.

+**What about ValidateScopes?**

+This is probably more obvious but to be clear this just makes sure you arent trying to resolve scoped services where you shouldnt be.

+## There are other ways around this...

 Lets imagine a scenario where you have written 2 libraries - Authentication which has IUserManager and Authentication.Auth0 which implements it.
 A number of years later your business decides to switch to IdentityServer and a different developer (Jim) begins implementing Authentication.IdentityServer.
 How do we ensure they implement IUserManager there too?

 **Obviously integration tests?**